danraskin/css-show-and-tell-merzbox/READMEinstructions.md

 # CSS Show and Tell

+## PLANS ##

+organize using CSS grid (?)
+center header on horizontal scroll jquery interactivity where order of albums/flexboxes rotate on click

 Research something related to CSS!

 1. Create a new GitHub repository with a quick demo or example code (HTML/CSS) showing what you researched.